DennisFederico/cflt.migrations.demos/ccloud-to-ccloud/terraform/README.md

 ## Requirements

-An API-Key and Secret of an user or SA (Service Account) with enough privileges to create environments and clusters (OrganizationAdmin)
+A Cloud API-Key and Secret of an user or SA (Service Account) with enough privileges to create environments and clusters (OrganizationAdmin)

 ## Steps

 1. Make a copy of `terraform.tfvars.template` as `terraform.tfvars`
 2. Edit `terraform.tfvars`:
-   - Set the API-Key and Secret with (OrganizationAdmin)
+   - Set the Cloud API-Key and Secret (or API Key of user with OrganizationAdmin role)
-   - Name the environments and clusters to create
+   - Name the environments and clusters to create as source and target cluster
    - Specify the topics to create in the Source cluster
-   - ...
+   - Specify a regular expression for the replicator that capture one or more of the topcis above

 3. Initialize terraform `terraform init`
 4. Apply the configuration to provision the resources `terraform apply`